ggtd/php-wfaf/README.md

 *This tool is not validating any input that is send from client to server.*

-*The decision is based on 3 real-time calculated parameters.*
+*The decision of ALLOW/BLOCK is based on 3 real-time calculated parameters.*

 -1.
 Last request time.
 This is a simple time based Rule, the default value is set to 20 seconds.
 It means that there